The Lower Haight Merchants and Neighbors Association Community Micro-Grant Program.

 - Serving as a community liaison to the District 5 Supervisor’s office

 - Providing a forum for police & city representatives to collaborate and share plans for protecting and preserving the Lower Haight

 - Organizing Public Realm projects, such as streets, sidewalks, and public places

 - Facilitating transportation and land use projects

-- MicroGrants are paid in the form of reimbursements after the opportunity has taken place and upon the submission and approval of the LoHaMNA Micro-Grant Committee.
+- Micro-Grants are paid after the opportunity has taken place and upon the submission and approval of the LoHaMNA Micro-Grant Committee.
 Receipts and/or proof of work are required.

-- MicroGrant Committee will periodically review these guidelines and will make change recommendations to the LoHaMNA Board of Directors.
+- Micro-Grant Committee will periodically review these guidelines and will make changes and recommendations to the LoHaMNA Board of Directors.

 - Payment – MicroGrants are awarded in the form of reimbursements.
 All reimbursements are made via check, PayPal or other common payment form.